Jaguar XJ220: Guinness World Record

-Jaguar had performed high speed testing of the pre-production XJ220 with chassis number 004 at Fort Stockton, Texas in 1991 and recorded a maximum speed of 212.3 mph, which was faster than any production car at the time.
+Jaguar had performed high speed testing of the pre-production XJ220 with chassis number 004 at the Firestone proving ground in Fort Stockton, Texas in 1991 and recorded a maximum speed of 212.3 mph, which was faster than any production car at the time.

 According to Car magazine, Jaguar hoped to attain 220 mph with the XJ220, mainly for promotional reasons.
 The decision was made to undertake further high speed testing in June 1992 at the Nardò Ring in Italy, with one journalist from Road & Track and one from the Car magazine together with a photographer and a BBC cameraman recording for BBC Top Gear as independent witnesses.
 None of the independent witnesses understood how Jaguar's testing equipment worked.
 The pre-production XJ220 with chassis number 009 would be driven by Martin Brundle, who had won the 1990 24 Hours of Le Mans driving the XJR-12.

 The initial high speed runs, with the car configured in standard trim (catalytic converters connected, lower rev-limit of 7,400 rpm) achieved a maximum recorded speed of 212.3 mph, the same speed as previously reached at Fort Stockton during testing.
 Brundle reported that the car was hitting the rev limiter during the run.